 Known for powerful storytelling and catchy melodies, Nashville singer-songwriter Campbell Harrison has a knack for blending multiple genres into a style that's instantly recognizable and uniquely his own.
-Inspired by everything from rock, blues and indie pop to folk and country, Campbell synthesized them into a sound he calls Neo-Americana.
+Campbell synthesizes everything from swampy rock and alt country to folk and indie pop into a sound he calls Neo-Americana.
 “Don't let the Americana label and Harrison’s mellow voice fool you,” says Gregory Sweet of KSVR FM.
 “There’s a hard edge to his music along with deep lyrics and great guitar work.”

 Raised between Atlanta and Athens, Ga around one of the best music scenes in the nation, Campbell was nurtured by local legends Donna Hopkins, Ralph Roddenbery and Caroline Aiken.
 His first studio EP “Behind Glass” dropped in 2015, featuring a host of veteran artists including Kofi Burbridge (Tedeschi-Trucks Band, Aquarium Rescue Unit).
 In 2017, he released his first full indie album, the critically acclaimed "Dreamer in a Bottle.